Protect Your Data in the Elastic Stack

 Have a Record of Who Did What and When

-Perhaps the quiet hero of the security world, the audit log features in X‑Pack let you easily maintain a complete record of all system and user activity.
+Perhaps the quiet hero of the security world, our audit log features let you easily maintain a complete record of all system and user activity.
 You can filter the activity to only log what you need or log all activity that takes place in the Elastic Stack.

 This helps you stay compliant with internal security policies and regulations like HIPAA, PCI DSS, FISMA, ISO, and GDPR.
 You can even log the audit data back into Elasticsearch for easy searching and analyzing later.